ververica/flink-statefun-workshop/README.md

 While the `thresholds` topic already exists, it is not a configured ingress.
 It needs to be added to the current module defined via `statefun-runtime/module.yaml`.

 </details>

+The full solution is available on the branch [advanced-solution](https://github.com/ververica/flink-statefun-workshop/tree/advanced-solution)